ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

 In addition, the motivation is to demonstrate how business processes based on Microsoft and SAP enterprise applications can be easily integrated within an intuitive user-interfaces like Microsoft Teams.

 The following next steps are the first ideas for enhancements:
-* SAP Graph (Beta) with currently public Bearer token
+* SAP Graph (Beta) with currently public Bearer token #todo ? already implemented
 * Improve adaptive cards layout
 * Implement Microsoft Graph Search API to search beyond the Outlook Inbox